opentox/opentox.github.com/_posts/2012-05-20-installing-ubuntu-on-thinkpads.md

 Lenovo Thinkpads are well-suited for Linux.
 Although they work out-of-the-box, there are still many options that can be tuned.

+# Do not remove Windows

+If it is already removed, re-install it first.
+Then install system software from [Lenovo support](http://support.lenovo.com/de_DE/) or [IBM support](http://www-947.ibm.com/support/entry/portal/overview) (older Thinkpads), especially all firmware updates.
+Keep Windows installed, otherwise no firmware updates are possible or very difficult.

 # Installing **Ubuntu** on a System with Windows (Dual-Boot)

-Normally, Windows (Vista or better) can not be resized to less than half the hard disk size.
+Normally, Windows (Vista or later) is not intended to cover less than half the hard disk space.
 Here is how to do it:

 1. Shrink Windows partition
     1. Start Windows.